 Athletics Northern Ireland host a number of Disability Inclusion Training in conjunction with Disability Sport Northern Ireland.

-The Sight Loss Awareness and Guide Running workshop enables leaders, coaches and volunteers to attract and support more visually impaired (VI) people to Athletics and running.
+The Sight Loss Awareness and Guide Running Online workshop enables leaders, coaches and volunteers to attract and support more visually impaired (VI) people to Athletics and running.